 Without knowing the answers to this question, you can’t select the right activities to ensure you achieve your goal.
 Make sure the person implementing your online marketing knows the answer to this as well.

-3. Who are your target customers?
+3. Who are your target customers and why should they do business with you?

 5. What are your resources, both time and money?